Derek Thomas (politician)

-Derek Gordon Thomas (born 20 July 1972) is a British politician and former property developer serving as the Member of Parliament (MP) for St Ives since the 2015 general election.
-He is a member of the Conservative Party.
+Derek Gordon Thomas (born 20 July 1972) is a British Conservative politician and former property developer who served as the Member of Parliament (MP) for St Ives from 2015 until the 2024 general election.

 Early life and career

-Thomas was born in Cornwall to parents who were evangelical missionaries.
+Derek Thomas was born on 20 July 1972 in Cornwall to parents who were evangelical missionaries.
 He grew up in West Cornwall and went on to complete a traditional Cornish Mason Apprenticeship.

-He studied in South London and then returned to West Cornwall to be a development manager for Mustard Seed, a voluntary organisation in Helston, Cornwall which helps in meeting of the needs of adults with learning disabilities on a day care basis, through provision of training in essential life skills with a view to greater integration within the community.
+He then in South London and then returned to West Cornwall to be a development manager for Mustard Seed, a voluntary organisation in Helston which helps in meeting of the needs of adults with learning disabilities on a day care basis, through provision of training in essential life skills with a view to greater integration within the community.
 He later started his own small construction business as a property developer.

 Political career

 Thomas was first elected as a candidate for the Conservative Party at a by-election in November 2005 for Penzance Central ward on Penwith District Council.
 He narrowly beat the Liberal Democrat candidate and subsequently opposed the creation of a unitary Cornwall Council.
 In May 2009, he did not stand for the new Penzance Central ward on the amalgamated Cornwall Council and the seat was narrowly won by the Liberal Democrat candidate.

-He unsuccessfully contested the parliamentary seat of St Ives for the Conservative Party at the 2010 general election, coming 1,719 votes behind the Liberal Democrat incumbent Andrew George.
-However, in the following general election in May 2015 he subsequently took the seat.
+At the 2010 general election, Thomas stood as the Conservative candidate in St Ives, coming second with 39% of the vote behind the incumbent Liberal Democrat MP Andrew George.